 Fred, Fredo and their kids are building a new aluminum boat.
 There are lots of pictures on their site of what is going to be a great high latitude boat.

-Colin and Louise have just had a new aluminum voyaging boat built (an Ovni by Alubat in France), incorporating what they have learned in 15 years of professional offshore sailing.
+Colin and Louise had a new aluminum voyaging boat built (an Ovni by Alubat in France), incorporating what they have learned in 15 years of professional offshore sailing.
 Colin is the European Correspondent here at Attainable Adventure Cruising.

 Their web site provides access to some of their work— photography, film, journalism, marine eco-tourism and environmental consultancy—as well as information on their sailing plans and their boat.

 John Kretschmer is a consummate seaman, an author of numerous books on sailing, and a fantastic storyteller–imagine going to sea with someone like that.
 Well, you can.
 John takes paid customers on offshore passages on his boat Quetzal, a Kaufman 47.
 And don’t think these passages are just drawn out cocktail cruising; John isn’t scared to face heavy weather and give you the chance to experience it, too.